Law of Large Numbers for continuous $N$-particle ensembles at fixed temperature: Statement of the main theorem

 \begin{definition} Let $k\ge 1$ be an arbitrary integer.
-A \textbf{Lukasiewicz path of length $k$} is a lattice path $\Gamma$ that starts at $(0,0)$, ends at $(k,0)$, has exclusively steps of the form $(1,d)$, for some $d=-1,0,1,2,...$, and stays in the first quadrant.
-We denote the set of all Lukasiewicz paths of length $k$ by $\mathbf{L}(k)$. \end{definition}
+A \textbf{Łukasiewicz path of length $k$} is a lattice path $\Gamma$ that starts at $(0,0)$, ends at $(k,0)$, has steps of the form $(1,d)$, for some $d\in\{-1,0,1,2,\dots\}$, and stays in the first quadrant, i.e.~does not contain vertices with negative $y$-coordinates.
+We denote the set of all Łukasiewicz paths of length $k$ by $\mathbf{L}(k)$. \end{definition}

 \begin{theorem}[Main Theorem] Let $\theta>0$ be fixed.
 The sequence $\{\mu_N\}_{N\ge 1}$ satisfies the fixed temperature LLN (according to Definition~\ref{def:lln}) if and only if it is $\theta$-LLN-appropriate (according to Definition~\ref{def:appropriate}).
-In that case, the sequences $\{m_k\}_{k\ge 1}$ and $\{\kappa_d\}_{d\ge 1}$ from Definitions \ref{def:lln} and \ref{def:appropriate} uniquely determined each other, according to the equalities:
+In that case, the sequences $\{m_k\}_{k\ge 1}$ and $\{\kappa_d\}_{d\ge 1}$ from Definitions \ref{def:lln} and \ref{def:appropriate} are uniquely determined by each other, according to the equalities:

 \end{theorem}